Use these prompts as a template to plan your communications

 SWOT: Strengths, Weaknesses, Opportunities and Threats

-Competitor: Identify and assess strengths and weaknesses
+Competitor: Identify and assess strengths and weaknesses.
+Any potential collaborations?

 2. Goals and objectives

-Which goals from your organisational strategy or campaign plan will your communications focus on delivering?
+Is there an existing organisational strategy with clear goals?
+If so, which goals from your organisational strategy or campaign plan will your communications focus on delivering?

 Are the goals…